gkellogg/gkellogg.github.io/_posts/2012-03-30-browserid-versus-ddos.md

 My first thought was to make use a secret _api token_, configured into the

-server and the web app, but that didn&#8217;t really do the trick either; it
+server and the web app, but that didn't really do the trick either; it

 seemed that modern day malware actually just executes the JavaScript, so